AlexisHaddad/React-Table/README.md

 # React-Table
-Table React Component with a lot of features
+PoC for Table React Component with filter and sort features